Understanding the Basic CIS Controls: CSC 1-6

 CIS Control 4: Controlled Use of Administrative Privileges

 It should come as no surprise that for years the misuse of administrative privileges has been a primary method of attack for hackers.
 To gain administrative credentials, hackers use sophisticated phishing techniques, crack or guess the password of an admin user, or elevate the privileges of a normal user into an admin account.
 With administrators using default passwords and without a detailed inventory of admin accounts, attackers can easily gain full control of systems.

 Control #5 focuses on the need to establish, implement, and manage the security configurations of laptops, servers, and workstations using Configuration Management and Change Control processes to prevent attackers from exploiting vulnerable services and settings.
 Device manufacturers design default configurations for ease of use, not strong security.
-In response, your organizations must implement real-time File Integrity Monitoring to maintain documents, standard security configuration standard for all authorized operating systems and software, and be alerted when unauthorized changes occur in your environment.
+In response, your organizations must implement real-time File Integrity Monitoring to maintain documents, standard security configuration standards for all authorized operating systems and software, and be alerted when unauthorized changes occur in your environment.

 CIS Control 6: Maintenance, Monitoring, and Analysis of Audit Logs

 The last basic control emphasizes the need to collect, managed, and analyze event logs to detect suspicious activity, investigate possible security incidents, and recover from an attack.
 Without proper logs, attackers are able to mask their location and activities within the network.
 While most organizations store audit records for compliance reasons, many never look at the audit logs, and they have no clue that their systems have been compromised for sometimes even months.
 The right log management tool should provide your organization with all the data you need to know about the who, what, where, when, and how of the event being investigated.